tarantool/doc/doc/dev_guide/internals/iproto/sql.rst

 ..  raw:: html
     :file: images/prepare.svg

-Thus the IPROTO_PREPARE map item is the same as the first item of the :ref:`IPROTO_EXECUTE <box_protocol-execute>` body for an SQL string.
+The IPROTO_PREPARE map item is the same as the first item of the :ref:`IPROTO_EXECUTE <box_protocol-execute>` body for an SQL string.

 ..  _box_protocol-sql_protocol: